49:1 Impedance Transformer for EFHW Antenna

 THE 49:1 IMPEDANCE TRANSFORMER

-There is not much to the 49:1 impedance transformer.
-This also the beauty of it, as such a simple accessory will help you bring down the impedance antenna to something close to 50 Ohm that your TRX likes.
+There is not much to the 49:1 impedance transformer or the 64:1 impedance transformer.
+This also the beauty of it, as such a simple accessory will help you bring down the impedance of the antenna to something close to 50 Ohm that your TRX likes.
 All you need is a toroid ( usually 43 material ), a connector for your coax cable, and a capacitor.
 Of course there is the additional hardware as well, like an enclosure, some nuts and bolts etc.

-So far from from what I experimented with, the best results I achieved were by using a different number of turns, depending on the size of the toroid used to build the 49:1 impedance transformer.
-Use the standard 2 turns primary and 14 turns secondary for a toroid like FT 240 – 43.
-For a smaller toroid like FT 140 – 43, FT 114 – 43 or FT 68 – 43 use 3 turns primary and 21 turns secondary as in the second image ( close turns ).
+So far from from what I experimented with, the best results I achieved were by using a different number of turns / ratios, depending on the size of the toroid used to build the impedance transformer.
+Use the standard 2 turns primary and 14 turns secondary for a toroid like FT 240 – 43 ( 49:1 ).
+For a smaller toroid like FT 140 – 43, FT 114 – 43 or FT 68 – 43 use 3 turns primary and 21 turns secondary as in the second image ( 64:1 close turns ).
 I try to avoid a smaller toroid like an FT 50 – 43 as they seam to heat up if the power of the TRX exceeds over 1W.

 Use common sense when it comes to the size of the toroid, and the power you want to put into the EFHW antenna you want to build.
 For QRP the FT 114 – 43 where your power doesn’t go over 15W it should be more than enough.
 If you want to use 50W maybe an FT 140 – 43 will do.
 For 100W use FT 240 – 43.

-Lately there has been many articles from fellow amateur radio operators experimenting with different ferrite core types and sizes.
+Lately there has been many articles from fellow amateur radio operators experimenting with different ferrite core types, sizes and ratios.
 A great video to watch about the performance, efficiency and power rating of all sort of ferrite cores was made by Colin ( MM0OPX ).
 Check his YouTube Video and the XL file he made available.

 THE CAPACITOR